silverwind/gitea-backporter/README.md

 months.
 If the issue was commented on in the last two weeks, a comment will be posted suggesting opening a new issue to continue the discussion.

+### Maintainer commands

+The script can execute some actions like updating a PR's branch if requested by a maintainer through a `giteabot/*` label.

 ## Usage

 Set the following environment variables: